Yejong of Joseon

-Yejong (January 23, 1450 – January 9, 1470), personal name Yi Hwang, firstly titled Grand Prince Haeyang, was the eighth monarch of the Joseon dynasty of Korea.
-His older brother was Crown Prince Uigyeong.
-He succeeded his father, King Sejo, in 1468, when he was 19 years old, but was too physically ill to govern, and died a year later.
+Yejong (23 January 1450 – 9 January 1470), (Note: In the Korean calendar (lunisolar), he was born on the 1st day of the 1st lunar month and died 28th day of the 11th lunar month.) personal name Yi Hwang, was the eighth monarch of Joseon.
+He was the third son of King Sejo and the younger brother of Crown Prince Uigyeong.
+Too physically ill to properly govern, he died 15 months after acceding to the throne.

-One of the most prominent incidents during his reign was the trial and death of General Nam I, who was famous for having suppressed Yi Si-ae's Rebellion along with General Gang Sun.
-At the age of 28, Nam I was appointed as Minister of Military Affairs.
+One of the most prominent incidents during his reign was the trial and death of General Nam I, who was famous for having suppressed Yi Siae's Rebellion alongside General Gang Sun.
+At the age of 28, Nam I was appointed as minister of war.
 However, when Yejong took the throne, Yu Chagwang, who was jealous of Nam I, accused him of treason when he found out that the king himself was not fond of the general.
 Yu also involved Gang Sun and initiated a trial witnessed by Yejong.
 They were found guilty and executed, while Yu Chagwang was promoted to a high office.
-After this incident, there were many cases where Yu accused ministers who were apparently more prestigious than himself.
+After this incident, there were many cases of Yu accusing ministers who were apparently more prestigious than himself.